-The situation in Eastern Europe was very complex.
-The incipient Romanian states (during the 9th 13th centuries) and then the unified, centralized and finally independent Romanian states (during the 14th century) were not inevitably destined to religious obedience or subordination towards Constantinople, in spite of the Byzantine-Slav influence.
+The situation in Eastern Europe was very complex: the incipient Romanian states (during the ninth through thirteenth centuries) and then the unified, centralized and finally independent Romanian states (during the fourteenth century) were not inevitably destined to religious obedience or subordination towards Constantinople despite the Byzantine-Slav influence.
 Everything depended on the political and military interests in that region and on the methods used by Rome (Avignon) and Byzantium, within the framework of their rivalry, in order to achieve their aims.
-As far back as 1945, Vitalien Laurent, a distinguished French scholar, noticed with good reason that "the most important conquest (achievement) made by the Byzantine Church in the 14th century was really to subordinate the Principalities of Wallachia and Moldavia"8.
-Therefore, according to Laurent, the Eastern Church "conquered" the Principalities; that means there was a struggle
+As far back as 1945, Vitalien Laurent, a distinguished French scholar, noticed with good reason that "the most important conquest (achievement) made by the Byzantine Church in the 14th century was really to subordinate the Principalities of Wallachia and Moldavia."8 Therefore, according to Laurent, the Eastern Church "conquered" the Principalities; that means there was a struggle and the Byzantine success came later, after a long effort.
+It is still to be found out who (other than the Byzantine State and Church) had the responsibility for such an evolution.